U.S. top court blocks release of Trump 'Dreamer' immigrant documents

 Since its inception, the DACA program has provided protection from deportation and work permits to about 800,000 mostly Hispanic young adults brought into the United States illegally by their parents.
 At the time Trump announced the rescinding of the program, about 690,000 people were protected under DACA.

-Trump rescinded the program as part of his hard-line immigration policies, calling DACA an unconstitutional overreach by Obama.
+Trump scrapped the program as part of his hard-line immigration policies, calling DACA an unconstitutional overreach by Obama.
 Trump gave Congress until March to come up with new protections for the Dreamers.

 Dreamers are a fraction of the roughly 11 million illegal immigrants in the United States.